ShakedLub/FreeViewing/README.md

 ###### More analyses:

 * Bayesian analysis:

-Inside the folder BayesianAnalysis there are the Bayesian analysis calculations in JASP.
+Inside the folder BayesianAnalysis the Bayesian analysis calculations in JASP can be found.

 * GBC, GB-Bayes and Bayesian parameter estimation analyses:

 a.
 Open the R project AnalysisR.Rproj

 b.
-Running GBC and GBBayes tests on the behavioral data.
-Running the code: (a) Run GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R
+GBC and GBBayes tests: Running the code: (a) Run GBC.R (b) then GBBayes.R (C) and finally GBCGBBayesScript.R

 c.
-Running Bayesian parameter estimation analysis.
-Running the code: Run BayesianParameterEstimationScript.R
+Bayesian parameter estimation analysis: Running the code: Run BayesianParameterEstimationScript.R